gerardroche/gerardroche.github.io/_posts/2019-02-21-neovintageous-1.9.0.md

 ---
 tags: vim sublime-text neovintageous
 title: NeoVintageous 1.9.0
-last_modified_at: 2023-06-16T10:10:00+01:00
+last_modified_at: 2023-06-16T10:30:00+01:00
 ---

 NeoVintageous [1.9.0](https://github.com/NeoVintageous/NeoVintageous/releases/tag/1.9.0) has landed.
-This release brings builtin support for jumping to diffs, opening and closing folds, countable newlines, and surround enhancements.
+This release brings built-in support for jumping to diffs, opening and closing folds, countable newlines, and surround enhancements.

 ## Jumping to diffs

-This is the first release to ship with builtin support for jumping to diffs (added in Sublime [build 3189](https://www.sublimetext.com/3dev)).
+This is the first release to ship with built-in support for jumping to diffs (added in Sublime [build 3189](https://www.sublimetext.com/3dev)).
 For previous builds you'll need the [Git Gutter](https://github.com/jisaacks/GitGutter) plugin.

 command | action
 ------- | --------